 This is an innovative course offered by Rhagoriaith, University of Wales Trinity Saint David’s Welsh Language Service Centre, to prospective subtitlers.
 The increased use of audio-visual material in our everyday life has led in recent years to a huge increase in the demand for subtitling.

 The aim is to offer opportunities to develop, sustain, affirm and refine understanding and knowledge of the field, as well as subtitling skills that are essential to success in a professional setting.

-- a qualification developed in collaboration with S4C and professional subtitling companies that meets the needs of the subtitling industry.
+- A qualification developed in collaboration with S4C and professional subtitling companies that meet the needs of the subtitling industry.